-If the race is called after eliminations have started, payout will be divided equally among racers left in compition.
-If on a points day, points will be tallied to the last full round completed.
+Payout will be divided among the participants remaining in competition If a points race, points will be tallied to the last round completed.

 E. T. Dial-In: It is your responsibility to post your dial-in on the tower side and front windshield of your entry so that the tower can easily read it, and also remember it is your responsibility to check the scoreboard for your correct dial-in before pre-staging.
 As soon as a driver moves there vehicle into Pre-Stage, that drive has accepted his/her dial-in and must make the pass using that dial-in.
 Dial-In's will NOT be changed for any driver who pre-stages but then back out before the race has started.

 Dial In Note Dial-in's can NOT be changed once you have crossed the yellow line at the end of the bottle neck just before entering the burnout area.